-In 1892 the City of Omaha purchased 100 acres of land that had long been used as a cow pasture.
+In 1893 the City of Omaha purchased 100 acres of land that had long been used as a cow pasture.
 Located in Logan Heights, the land was purchased from William Distin for $90,000.
 Almost immediately there were complaints that such a price for a park in the middle of nowhere was too high.
-The park sat south of Ames between 42nd and 48th St in the area that would become North Omaha.
+The park sat south of Ames between 42nd and 48th Street in the area that would become North Omaha.

-It would take 20 years after it was purchased for the park to achieve the vision of landscape architect Horace Cleveland who designed the city’s intertwined boulevard and park system.
+It would take 20 years after it was purchased for the park to achieve the vision of landscape architect Horace W.S.
+Cleveland, who designed the city’s intertwined boulevard and park system.
 The remoteness of the park and its lack of streetcar access were primary reasons why it remained undeveloped for so long.
 In 1911 Fontenelle Boulevard was opened and cut through the park while linking it to Elmwood Park to the south and Miller Park to the north.
 That same year the park was graded, roads were laid out and the baseball field was built.
-The park which was officially dedicated in 1914 with a huge fireworks display hosted amateur baseball games that drew crowds of 11,000 for the next 25 years.
+The park, which was officially dedicated in 1914 with a huge fireworks display, hosted amateur baseball games that drew crowds of 11,000 for the next 25 years.

 In 1915 a lagoon that was fed by a natural spring was created.
 Just one year later it was one of the best and most visited parks in Omaha.
 It remained popular in the winters as its lagoon was used for ice skating and its hills for sledding.
 By 1921 a nine-hole golf course that circled the lagoon was established and took up 80 acres on the western end of the park.
 Other features included picnic areas and a playground.
-Fontelle Park continued to host a fireworks display that was attended by 80,000 people annually.
+Fontenelle Park continued to host a fireworks display that was attended by 80,000 people annually.

-Among the older parks in Omaha, Fontelle has a colorful past and despite being under utilized and largely ignored for a number of years, the city is once again investing in the park as part of a transformation into scenic destination full of activities and amenities for families.
-In addition to drawing more people to the park there is hope that it will reduce crime in the area.
-Some of the recent imprvements include rebuilding the baseball field to serve as the home for the Omaha North High School baseball and softball teams.
-Spraygounds were added in 2009 and additional walking paths and open fields were added following the removal of the golf course.
-A disc golf course was added in 2023 and the lagoon expanded and stocked with fish.
-The pavilion which housed the Joe Edmondson YMCA was renovated.
-The park also has two basketball courts, new picnic shelter, tables and grills and a six foot wide walking trail which allows for a 1.5 mile loop.
+The hope is that in addition to drawing more people to the park, it will reduce crime.
+Recent improvements include rebuilding the baseball field to serve as the home for the Omaha North High School baseball and softball tea; spraygrounds; additional walking paths; open fields replacing the golf course; disc golf course; and an expansion of the lagoon which has been stocked with fish.
+The pavilion, which housed the Joe Edmonson YMCA, was also renovated.
+Today, the park also has two basketball courts, a new picnic shelter, tables and grills and a six-foot-wide walking trail which allows for a 1.5-mile loop.

 Please feel free to comment and share your memories.